plblum/jivs/docs/Jivs_API.md

     skipCallback?: boolean;
 }
 ```
-These properties are all related to ValidationManager validation:
+These properties are all related to ValueHostsManager validation:
 - group - Group validation is a tool to group validatable ValueHosts with a specific submit command when validating.
 If used, it needs a name assigned here and on ValueHosts that it targets.
 See their ValueHostConfig.group property.
 The name matching is case insensitive.

   Use when there is more than one group of validatable ValueHosts to be validated together.

-  For example, the ValidationManager handles two forms at once.
+  For example, the ValueHostsManager handles two forms at once.
 Give the ValueHostConfig.group a name for each form.
 Then make their submit command
   pass in the same group name.

 - preliminary - Set to true when running a validation prior to a submit activity.